devlooped/Injector/readme.md

 }
 ```

-And then use the following code (note it's similar to the API-based one above) to inject
+And the following code would lookup the target process (in this case, we just get the first instance
-into it:
+of `notepad.exe`, as an example), and invoke the right executable:

 ```csharp
 var targetProcess = System.Diagnostics.Process.GetProcessesByName("notepad.exe")[0];